 (a) not transport the baggage of passengers who are not on board the aircraft unless the baggage is identified as unaccompanied and subjected to additional screening; or

-(b) transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that aircraft and ensure that such baggage is recorded as meeting the criteria under regulation 44 and procedures for authorisation for carriage on that flight.
+(b) transport items of hold baggage which have been individually identified as accompanied or unaccompanied, screened to the appropriate standard and accepted for carriage on that aircraft and ensure that such baggage is recorded as meeting the criteria under regulation 44 and procedures for authorisation for carriage of hold baggage on that flight.

-(9) An aircraft operator shall ensure that enhanced security measures are applied to high risk cargo and mail to appropriately mitigate the threats associated with it.
+(98) An aircraft operator shall ensure that enhanced security measures are applied to high risk cargo and mail to appropriately mitigate the threats associated with it.